Bandit Social Learning with Exploration Episodes: Model and Preliminaries

 \begin{itemize} \item $f$ is coordinatewise non-decreasing, \item $f$ is non-constant (\ie $f(\vec{0})<f(\vec{1})$),

 \item $f(\vec{0})=0$ (it's w.l.o.g.: replace $f(\cdot)$ with $f(\cdot) - f(\vec{0})$). \end{itemize} We assume these properties without further mention.

-Our main result posits that $f$ is symmetric, \ie permuting the coordinates in $\rvec\in \{0,1\}^m$ does not change $f(\rvec)$. \footnote{We also consider an extension, \Cref{thm:m_2_gen}, when $f$ need not be symmetric.
-This extension is limited to the case $m=2$.}
+Our main result posits that $f$ is symmetric, \ie permuting the coordinates in $\rvec\in \{0,1\}^m$ does not change $f(\rvec)$. \footnote{We also provide a result, \Cref{thm:m_2_gen}, when $f$ need not be symmetric.
+This result is limited to the case $m=2$.}

-Agents also incur exploration costs (henceforth, simply \emph{costs}), defined as some known $\cost\in(0,1]$ each time a non-skip arm is chosen, and $0$ for the skip-arm.
-Agent's utility $U_e$ is defined as the score $f(\rvec_e)$ minus the total cost.
+Agents also incur selection costs (henceforth, simply \emph{costs}), defined as some known $\cost\in(0,1]$ each time a non-skip arm is selected, and $0$ for the skip-arm.
+Finally, agent's utility $U_e$ is defined as the score $f(\rvec_e)$ minus the total cost.

-Each agent $e$ chooses its policy $\pi_e$ so as to maximize its Bayesian-expected utility given history.
+\xhdr{Agent behavior.} Each agent $e$ chooses its policy $\pi_e$ so as to maximize its Bayesian-expected utility given history.
 Formally, let $U(\pi_e)$ be the agent's utility under policy $\pi_e$.
 Then policy $\pi_e$ is chosen as a per-episode policy that maximizes $\Ex{U(\pi_e) \mid \EpHist_e}$, where $\EpHist_e$ be the history at the start of the episode.
 We assume w.l.o.g. that policy $\pi_e$ is deterministic.

+{We emphasize that each agent acts in its own interest, ignoring the interests of the other agents.
+In particular, the agents would not cooperate to run any bandit algorithm that deviates from the self-interested behavior proscribed above.}